FM Erie-built

 The Erie-Builts soon ran into problems with the OP engine that had not been experienced in Navy service.
-The 38D 8-1/8 engine as configured for the Erie-Builts Brake Mean Effective Pressure of 95.2 psi, as opposed to the 85 psi rating for Navy engines and 77 to 86.7 for the EMD 567 as used in the E7, FT and F3.
+The 38D 8-1/8 engine as configured for the Erie-Builts had a Brake Mean Effective Pressure of 95.2 psi, as opposed to the 85 psi rating for Navy engines and 77 to 86.7 for the EMD 567 as used in the E7, FT and F3.
 Submarines gave the engines access to cool, sea-level air, but on Western railroads like UP, the engines were operating under load at high altitude, high temperature, and low humidity, and often in the wake of waste heat from leading locomotives.
 Locomotives had closed-loop cooling systems while submarines drew cooling water from the sea.
 No FM OP powered submarines used open loop cooling systems.
 Open loop cooling systems were discontinued prior to WWII.
 They did use a heat exchanger cooled by sea water, but it was still a closed system.
 The OP engine had no head, and its exhaust ports were uncovered by the lower pistons.
 This resulted in excessive lower-piston temperatures, and under heavy load this led to piston failure, which could then cause cylinder liner damage and a possible crankcase explosion.
 F-M immediately attempted to address the problem but it was seven to eight years before a piston was developed that could stand up to railroad service.